Background Image Alternative Text: Students talking

 Assistantships may be available from the department and via other related units on campus.
 Some students have obtained assistantships outside of the department in other areas including the Dean's Office, Student Support Services, Department of Human Sciences, Research Curriculum Unit, and Social Sciences Research Center.

-If awarded, the assistantship includes a tuition waiver (both in-state and out-of-state tuition) and a monthly stipend ranging from $720.00 to $1000.00 depending on the placement.
+If awarded, the assistantship includes a tuition waiver (both in-state and out-of-state tuition) and a monthly stipend depending on the placement.
 All "early admission" applicants are given full consideration for assistantships, but priority would be given to applicants for the Ph.D. program.

 Students must be enrolled full-time (i.e., 9 credit hours) and complete 20 hours per week for each assistantship.
 For more information regarding university assistantships, please go to the Office of Graduate Studies website at: https://www.grad.msstate.edu/funding-tuition.